HansDandle/BTC-FAQ/src/content/blog/best-bitcoin-wallets-2024.md

 tags: ["bitcoin", "ledger", "hardware wallets", "security", "crypto storage"]
 ---

-# Why Ledger Nano X is the Best Bitcoin Wallet in 2024
+**TL;DR:** The Ledger Nano X is the best hardware wallet for Bitcoin in 2024, offering military-grade security, Bluetooth connectivity, and support for 5,500+ cryptocurrencies.

+**Key takeaways**

+- Ledger's Secure Element chip (CC EAL5+ certified) provides hardware-based security that's virtually impossible to hack.
+- Bluetooth lets you manage your portfolio from your phone via the Ledger Live app.
+- Over 5 million devices sold—Ledger is trusted by more users than any other hardware wallet.

+---

 When it comes to securing your Bitcoin, not all wallets are created equal.
 After extensive testing and research, the **Ledger Nano X** consistently emerges as the top choice for serious Bitcoin holders.
 Here's why.